kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 ## Release deliverables

 Throughout the release cycle, the main Communications deliverables include:
+* **Collection of Major Themes.** The Communications team coordinates with SIG Leads to solicit Major Themes for the release, to be used in both the Release Blog and Release Notes.
 * **Authoring the Kubernetes release blog.** The Communications team writes the release blog, which is the official announcement of the Kubernetes release.
+This includes the Major Themes from SIG leads.
 * **Coordination and support of the feature blog series.** SIGs opt-in to author feature blogs for the release.
 These blogs are written by technical owners, and the Communications team supports authors from the early stages through facilitating editorial and tech reviews as well as publication.
 * **Coordination and support of an optional Deprecations and Removals blog.** Depending upon the content of a given release, it may be necessary to prepare the community for upcoming deprecations and removals.
 This is decided per release cycle around the time of Code Freeze.
 * **Scheduling press activities and the post-release webinar with the CNCF.** The Communications Coordinator works with the CNCF to schedule press release activities around the release, and to schedule the release webinar (typically scheduled 3-4 weeks post-release).

+### Collect Major Themes

+A GitHub Discussion must be open to invite all SIG leads and members to add Major Themes for inclusion in the Release Blog and Release Notes.
+The discussion must be opened in kubernetes/sig-release under General Category.
+Past discussions: [1.25](https://github.com/kubernetes/sig-release/pull/1987), [1.24](https://github.com/kubernetes/sig-release/discussions/1868), [1.23](https://github.com/kubernetes/sig-release/discussions/1709), [1.22](https://github.com/kubernetes/sig-release/discussions/1575), [1.21](https://github.com/kubernetes/sig-release/discussions/1436).

+In the case of a low reponse rate in the Github discussion, each SIG should be pinged via their individual Slack channels and the #chairs-and-techleads channel.

+The Communications team should hold a meeting to discuss Major Themes sometime around Code Freeze.
+Ensure that at least one person from the Release Notes team attends this meeting with the Release Lead and Enhancements Lead.

 ### Release blog